-(a) All communications between SPGS and merchants using SSL cryptography, and access control is performed by http_referrer.

-Merchants that require proprietary shopping carts can use the
+(a) All communications between SPGS and merchants using SSL cryptography, and access control is performed by http_referrer.Merchants that require proprietary shopping carts can use the

-- cryptographic libraries, as well as our socket client/server mechanisms based on 3DES. - (b) Consumer's email is checked against a list of anonymous e-mail providers and will not allow processing if using a black listed e-mail. - (c) Before the transaction is sent to the bank, the SPGS checks for merchants' thresholds and voids the transaction if exceeded. - (d) The SPGS logs all relevant details about the consumer, including their remote IP address.
+- (b) Consumer's email is checked against a list of anonymous e-mail providers and will not allow processing if using a black listed e-mail. - (c) Before the transaction is sent to the bank, the SPGS checks for merchants' thresholds and voids the transaction if exceeded. - (d) The SPGS logs all relevant details about the consumer, including their remote IP address.
 This can be used for investigation purposes.